nithya-kumar/CSC510_F17_Project/REPORT.md

 ## <a name="scope"></a>Limitations and future work

 **Limitations**
-* Bot does not cover all the necessary usecases of Scrum cycle
+* Scibot does not cover all the necessary usecases of Scrum cycle
+* Github is one important CM tool in Scrum; The present version of Scibot does not have capabilities for integration with Github in order help the product dev teams

 **Future work**
 * Integrate more API services like a scrum interface and other APIs to generate intelligent report